iRail/The-DataTank/universalfilter/README.md

 #### Filter: DataGrouper
 Groups data on the given fields.
 You probably want to use aggregator functions after you did the grouping.

-#### UnairyFunctions
+#### UnaryFunctions
 Input: one column of the data.
-Output: a new column (the unairy function applied)
+Output: a new column (the unary function applied)

-Supported unairy functions: "to uppercase", "to lowercase", "string length", "round number", "check if null", "boolean not", "sin", "cos", "tan", "asin", "acos", "atan", "sqrt", "abs", "floor", "ceil", "exp", "log".
+Supported unary functions: "to uppercase", "to lowercase", "string length", "round number", "check if null", "boolean not", "sin", "cos", "tan", "asin", "acos", "atan", "sqrt", "abs", "floor", "ceil", "exp", "log".

 #### BinaryFunctions
 Input: two columns of the data.